 In McLuhan’s view, artists deal in simulacra: in creating or programming our relationship to the external world.
 Perhaps, when the content takes a back seat to the medium, that all art is just the manipulation of the medium.
 McLuhan does assert that the “serious artist is the only person able to encounter technology with impunity,” seemingly because she is intimately aware of the medium because she uses it to order reality.

-Mailer, however, still sees the artist as a type of mage that can penetrate the surface to get to what’s genuine beneath.
-Mailer’s hero is the novelist, but one that is being superseded at a rapid pace by the hero of the late-sixties: the scientist.
+Mailer, however, still sees the artist as a type of mage that can penetrate the surface to uncover what’s genuine beneath.
+In this sense, Mailer’s hero is the novelist, but one that is being superseded at a rapid pace by the hero of the late-sixties: the scientist.
 Mailer’s concerns are later developed in Of a Fire on the Moon (1971) and The Faith of Graffiti (1974).

-For Mailer, the responsibility of the artist is to penetrate that programming to get at an essence — a truth that is not determined by the machine but that is existential.
-This, to Mailer, is what separates the human from the machine.
-This is a moral imperative for Mailer, as can be seen in his conversation with McLuhan.
-This distinction seems to be the greatest difference in the Mailer’s perspective from McLuhan’s: while Mailer asserts that getting to the truth is the job of the artist in order to pass a moral judgement on a particular time, place, or situation, McLuhan is content to neutrally observe and record the new world.
+For Mailer, the responsibility of the artist is to penetrate that programming to get at an essence — a truth that is not determined by the machine but that is existential—unpredictable.
+This quality, to Mailer, is what separates the human from the machine.
+This genuineness is a moral imperative for Mailer, as can be seen in his conversation with McLuhan.
+The distinction seems to be the greatest difference in perspectives: while Mailer asserts that getting to the truth is the job of the artist in order to pass a moral judgement on a particular time, place, or situation, McLuhan is content to neutrally observe and record the new world.
 For Mailer, the artist is the fulcrum of change; for McLuhan she merely uses the media of the time to further program the time.[b]

 In other words, for McLuhan we live in a programmed world in which we are part of the program, like a cybernetic loop.
 For Mailer, it’s the moment of crisis that’s definitive: “He cannot define himself in any environment which has been programmed for him.
 He can only define himself by getting into situations which are brand new for him.”
 This is the opposite of NASA’s approach to the moon landing, where every contingency is calculated and programmed, including the astronauts, so that they become like computers who were unaware of their own programming and cannot think beyond it.
 For Mailer, the moon landing represented the apotheosis of technology worship which coded out the magic of the existential moment by predicting and programming the future.
 The space race has killed the Hemingways and replaced them with the Armstrongs.